visioninhope/foundationallm/docs/deployment/authentication-authorization/management-authentication-setup-entra.md

     ![The app registrations menu item in the left-hand menu is highlighted.](media/entra-app-registrations.png)

-2. Select the `FoundationaLLM-ManagementClient` application that you [created earlier](#register-the-client-application-in-the-microsoft-entra-admin-center).
+2. Select the `FoundationaLLM-Management-Portal` application that you [created earlier](#register-the-client-application-in-the-microsoft-entra-admin-center).
 3. Select **API permissions**.
 4. Select **+ Add a permission** under the "Configured permissions" section.
-5. In the "Request API permissions" pan, select the **My APIs** tab, then select the `FoundationaLLM-Management` API application.
+5. In the "Request API permissions" pan, select the **My APIs** tab, then select the `FoundationaLLM-Management-API` application.

     ![The FoundationaLLM API is selected under My APIs.](media/entra-app-add-management-api-permission.png)